oracle/odpi/doc/src/functions/dpiConn.rst

         dpiMsgProps \*props, dpiObject \*payload, const char \**msgId, \
         uint32_t \*msgIdLength)

     Enqueues a message to a queue.
+This function is deprecated and will be removed in version 4.
+One of the functions :func:`dpiQueue_enqOne()` or :func:`dpiQueue_enqMany()` should be used instead.

     The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.